Dilday Mill

 In the 20th century, Dade County, like many rural areas, faced the challenges of modernization and economic shifts.
 However, agriculture remained a crucial aspect of the county's economy, with dairy farming, livestock production, and poultry farming gaining prominence.
 Today, Dade County continues to be a vibrant community, known for its friendly residents, agricultural heritage, and beautiful natural surroundings, attracting visitors and new residents alike.

-This timeline provides a condensed summary of the historical journey of Dade County, Missouri.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Dade County, Missouri.

 • 1830 - Dade County was officially formed on January 29, 1830, and was named after Major Francis Langhorne Dade.